Phosphorus is necessary for all life. Phosphorus is cycled in various forms through soil, water and living organisms.

-The following animation provides a simple illustration of the cycle of P in soil in a grazing system.
+The following animation provides a simple illustration of the cycle of Phosphorus in soil in a grazing system.
 Click on this Phosphorus animation to start.
 PLEASE NOTE: Click on Full Screen to read the text as there is no sound with this animation.